All posts

 YNAB's stance is "we offer both, you choose."
 Our stance is "we offer one, on purpose."
 If you really want the auto-import experience, YNAB serves it better than we do, and that's an honest answer.

-What we do instead: CSV import for backfill, Smart Import (paste raw bank text or upload a PDF, AI extracts a clean list), receipt scanning, and Hank — natural-language transaction adds.
-The bulk-paste workflows are fast.
+What we do instead: CSV import for backfill, Smart Import (paste raw bank text or upload a PDF, AI extracts a clean list you review and approve), receipt scanning, and Hank — natural-language transaction adds.
+The bulk-paste workflows are fast — Smart AI does the parsing in seconds, you do the review in seconds.
 What's intentionally missing is the always-on background sync.

 Who should stick with YNAB